jonnonz1/nz-statute-book/acts/public/2007/wills-act-2007.md

 ### 6 Interpretation
 For the purposes of this Act, unless the context requires another meaning,—
   - **Armed Forces** is defined in section 33
-  - **de facto relationship** is defined in section 29A of the Interpretation Act 1999
+  - **de facto relationship** is defined in section 14 of the Legislation Act 2019
   - **disposition** includes—
     (a) the creation by will of a power of appointment; and (b) the exercise by will of a power of appointment